A Large-Scale Probing Analysis of Speaker-Specific Attributes in Self-Supervised Speech Representations: Related Work

 \subsection{Probing single-vector deep speaker embeddings}

-The use of simple classifiers to `probe' the information contained in learnt representations was established in foundational studies of deep speaker embeddings such as $i$-vectors, $d$-vectors, and $s$-vectors, examining whether they capture fine-grained speaker attributes like gender and speaking rate~\cite{wang17g_Interspeech}. \cite{raj19asru} extended this to $x$-vectors, where they also analysed the model's robustness to data augmentation.
+The use of simple classifiers to ``probe'' the information contained in learnt representations was established in foundational studies of deep speaker embeddings (e.g., $i$-vectors, $d$-vectors, and $s$-vectors), examining whether they capture fine-grained speaker attributes like gender and speaking rate~\cite{wang17g_Interspeech}.
+Raj et al. \cite{raj19asru} extended this to $x$-vectors, where they also analysed the model's robustness to data augmentation.

-The body of work demonstrated that speaker embeddings trained for speaker verification (SV) also captured many other attributes, including speaking rate, gender, and linguistic content.
-Our work extends this probing paradigm to the latest Transformer-based speech SSL models, focusing on the evolution of the information across layers.
+While prior work demonstrated that speaker embeddings trained for speaker verification (SV) also captured many other attributes, including speaking rate, gender, and linguistic content, the present study extends the probing paradigm to the latest Transformer-based speech SSL models, focusing on the evolution of the information across layers.